MrShennawy/js-committer/README.md

 ## Usage

-After installing the package, you can use it by running the command `gc`.
+After installing the package, you can use it by running the command `cmt`.
-- The `gc` command supports the following options:
+- The `cmt` command supports the following options:
     - `-s`: This option allows to select the files before committing.
-It can be used as `gc -s`.
+It can be used as `cmt -s`.
     <p align="center">
       <img width="600" src="docs/assets/committer-gcs.svg">
     </p>

     - `-lc`: This option retrieves the last commit and sets it as the default commit.
-It can be used as `gc -lc`.
+It can be used as `cmt -lc`.
     <p align="center">
       <img width="600" src="docs/assets/committer-gclc.svg">
     </p>

     - `-b`: For run build command then push the updates in one step.
-It can be used as `gc -b`.
+It can be used as `cmt -b`.
     - `-jr`: Integrate Committer with jira.
-It can be used as `gc -jr`.
+It can be used as `cmt -jr`.

 ## Authors